mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 While Au provides excellent ergonomics and robustness for pre-C++20 users, Chip also believes the C++ community would benefit from a standard units library.
 For that reason, he has joined forces with the mp-units project, contributing code and design ideas.

+## Nicolas Holthaus

+Nicolas graduated Summa Cum Laude from Northwestern University with a B.S. in  Computer Engineering.
+He worked for several years at the United States Naval Air Warfare Center - Manned Flight Simulator - designing real-time C++ software for aircraft survivability simulation.
+He has subsequently continued in the field at various start-ups, MIT Lincoln Laboratory, and most recently, STR (Science and Technology Research).

+Nicolas became obsessed with dimensional analysis as a high school JETS team member after learning the $125M Mars Climate Orbiter was destroyed due to a simple feet-to-meters miscalculation.
+He developed the widely adopted C++ `units` library based on the findings of the 2002 white paper "Dimensional Analysis in C++" by Scott Meyers.
+Astounded that no one smarter had already written such a library, he continued with `units` 2.0 and 3.0 based on modern C++.
+Those libraries have been extensively adopted in many fields, including modeling & simulation, agriculture, and geodesy.

+In 2023, recognizing the limits of `units`, he joined forces with Mateusz Pusz in his effort to standardize his evolutionary dimensional analysis library, with the goal of providing the highest-quality dimensional analysis to all C++ users via the standard C++ library.

 ## Roth Michaels